Paramedic Health and Wellbeing Research Unit (PHAWRU)

 The PHAWRU acknowledges that paramedic and paramedic student health and wellbeing are central to a successful Ambulance Service sector.
 We promote research that focusses on the needs of the clinician.
 Therefore we: draw on knowledge, skills and experience from a diverse range of medical and health fields; conduct research with the aim of identifying concerns of the paramedic from their time as a student through to specialist roles; and collaborate with clinicians and ambulance services to ensure relevance and validity in the research we undertake.

-The PHAWRU will be hosted within the Department of Community Emergency Health and Paramedic Practice, School of Primary and Allied Health Care, Monash University.
+The PHAWRU will be hosted within the Department of Paramedicine, School of Primary and Allied Health Care, Monash University.

 The PHAWRU envisions a healthy paramedic and volunteer workforce that can provide optimal care to the community.
 To help achieve this we strive to: